Skip to main content

 • Counseled senior executives of a Fortune 50 company and their litigation attorneys about positions to take and supporting arguments to make in developing their legal position and approach to their "bet-the-company" tax litigation with the IRS.

-• Counseled with a major charity's top executives and coordinated with their legislative affairs and media staffs concerning the charity's approach to deal with proposed legislation and possible Congressional hearings that could have detrimental consequences to its reputation and operations.
+• Counseled with a major charity's top executives and coordinated with their legislative affairs and media staffs concerning the charity's approach to proposed legislation and possible congressional hearings that could have detrimental consequences to its reputation and operations.

 • Served as testifying expert witness in lengthy, substantial Dutch litigation concerning the U.S. federal income tax consequences of complex European corporate restructuring arrangements to compensate U.S. executives of a worldwide commodity trading company.